jack183190/Chimp/GAME PLANS.md

 # How to implement game!!

-TODO: If one player disconnects, tell the other player that they won.
 TODO: Way to mark entity as dead so it is removed at end of frame
 TODO: Collisions
 TODO: Different maps